Best & only portable 3D game console

 out of 7 user reviews

-The bad: The launch lineup is and remains lackluster, and the disappointing low-resolution lenses provide grainy photos.
+The bad: The disappointing low-resolution lenses on the 3DS provide grainy photos.
 The 3D effect can cause headaches for some, and it can "snap out" because of sensitive viewing angles and games that encourage movement.
-The 3DS has a very short battery life, and most Internet functionality wasn't activated at launch.
+The 3DS also has a very short battery life.

 October 31, 2012 10:28 PM PDT